ngeran/vector/content/routing/bgp/bgp-route-selection/index.md

 ## Lowest IGP cost

 The active route is chosen based on the lowest IGP cost to the BGP next-hop, shown as protocol next-hop in the output.
 The IGP cost is shown as metric2 in the output.
-The active route has a metric2 of 5.
-The inactive route has a metric2 of 10.
-The inactive reason given is Not Best in its group - IGP metric
+The active route has a metric2 of 5 vs metric2 of 10 for the inactive.

-> Inactive reason **Interior > Exterior > Exterior via Interior**
+> Inactive reason **IGP metric**

 ```
 jcluser@vMX4# run show route 192.168.252.0/24 exact detail